CRaLFa/rw-swarm-post/README.md

 # rw-swarm-post

-A PWA that rewrites Swarm posts to X (Twitter)
+A PWA for rewriting Swarm posts for X (Twitter)